FarhanSadaf/Maze-Generation/README.md

-# Maze Generation with Recursive backtracker
+# Maze Generation
+With recursive backtracker algorithm.
 Implemented using PyGame module in python.

 ## Recursive backtracker